hyeong01/Portfolio/README.md

 [Store Link](https://smartstore.naver.com/pulz) <br>

-A sports gear brand that I founded
+Established a  sports gear brand
 - Automized and outsourced parts of the business to reduce workload, producing stable income with minimal use of time
 - Valuable opportunity to gain insight in starting and running a company
 - Sourced, designed, and marketed the product